 A work sample may be used to verify critical skills identified in the skills requirements for a specific position.
-Work samples must be approved by the Employment Consultant/Recruiter before they are administered to candidates.
+Work samples must be approved by the Talent Acquisition Partner/Recruiter before they are administered to candidates.

 Note: A work sample should not be identified at any time during the selection process as a test because test requires validation through job analysis.
 Therefore, a work sample is not considered a test and cannot be rated/scored numerically.
 The work sample should be described as an opportunity for the candidate to demonstrate his/her skill level for a specific critical skills, knowledge or ability as noted in the position description.

-- Contacts Employment Consultant/Recruiter to discuss nature of request and/or circumstances.
+- Contacts Talent Acquisition Partner/Recruiter to discuss nature of request and/or circumstances.

 - Justification for work sample request should include: